Energy (Disclosure album): Composition

-At 43 minutes, Energy is Disclosure's shortest album yet.
+At 43 minutes, Energy is Disclosure's second-shortest album (their shortest is Alchemy, released in 2023, at 37 minutes).
 The standard edition album tracklist includes 11 songs.
 The deluxe edition album tracklist includes nine additional songs: Disclosure's five-song Ecstasy EP (originally released 28 February 2020), Khalid collaborations "Talk" and "Know Your Worth", and 2 remixes of sixth single "Birthday".Energy showcases "a diasporic sound that foregrounds the origins of a plethora of musical genres", and "encouraged [Disclosure] to follow their instincts and embrace the melodies, choruses and beats that arrived the fastest."
 Thomas Smith of NME said "On Energy, they dip in and out of their own past, fusing together more primal moments with big names collabs – it's an eye-bugging, mind-boggling listen."
 The album's energy is "sultry", "vibey", and "emotional" with tracks by Syd, Kehlani, Blick Bassy and Mick Jenkins.
 Disclosure also reunited with Eric Thomas for this project, previously featured on "When a Fire Starts to Burn" from their first studio album Settle (2013).